alexa/ask-cli/docs/concepts/Deploy-Command.md

 **Options Description:**

 **force-deploy**: Optional.
-Forces ASK CLI deploy even if the hash of current skill package folder does not change.
+Forces ASK CLI deploy skill package even if the hash of current skill package folder does not change.

 **profile**: Optional.
 Specify a profile name to be used.
 Defaults to use `default` as the profile name, if this option or environmental variable `ASK_DEFAULT_PROFILE` is not set.